Aibota Yertaikyzy: 2023

 The following year, she debuted at the World Cup in Athens and placed 14th in the all-around.
 In April, at the World Cup in Tashkent, she took 10th place overall and finished 6th with ribbon in Tashkent.
 She won a bronze medal in the all-around at the World Challenge Cup Portimão behind Darja Varfolomeev and Evita Griskenas, and she then won two more medals in the apparatus finals, a bronze in hoop and a silver in ball.

 2024

-In 2024, Yertaikyzy started the season competing at the Tartu Grand Prix, where she took 4th place in the all-around.
+In 2024, Aibota started the season competing at the Tartu Grand Prix, where she took 4th place in the all-around.
 She won a silver medal in ball and a bronze in the hoop final.
 The next month, she was again 4th in the all-around at the Thiais Grand Prix.
 She won silver medals in the hoop and ribbon finals and a bronze medal in ball.
-Yertaikyzy was later selected for the Asian Championships in Tashkent, where she won gold in the ribbon final.
+Aibota was later selected for the Asian Championships in Tashkent, where she won gold in the ribbon final.
 She also won silver in teams (along with Elzhana Taniyeva and the senior group) and individually with ball, along with bronze in the hoop final.